 Oswaldo Negri Jr.

-Oswaldo 'Ozz' Negri Jr. is a Brazilian racing driver who spent the most of a career in North American sports car championships, racing from 2002 to 2017 in the American Le Mans Series, Grand-Am Rolex Sports Car Series, and IMSA Sportscar Championship.
-Since 2004, he raced exclusively with Michael Shank Racing.
+Oswaldo 'Ozz' Negri Jr. is a Brazilian racing driver who spent the most of a career in North American sports car championships, racing from 2002 to 2018 in the American Le Mans Series, Grand-Am Rolex Sports Car Series, and IMSA Sportscar Championship.
+Since 2004, he raced almost exclusively with Michael Shank Racing.
 The highlight of his career is an overall victory at Daytona 24 Hours in 2012.

 Earlier in a career, between 1986 and 2000, Negri competed in many different open-wheel championships in South American, Europe, and the US.
 He won Brazilian Formula 3 Championship in 1990 and Indy Lights Panamericana in 1998.

 Three seasons in Europe early in a career

 Born in May 1964 in Sao Paulo, Oswaldo Negri Jr spent teenage years in karting competitions, taking many championship titles.
 He was Brazilian champion four times.
 In 1986, at the age of 22, he moved to car racing in the Brazilian Formula Ford, finishing in the third place in his rookie season.

 After that success, he continued a career in Europe, joining Techspeed Racing in the Formula 3 Euro Series and British F3 Championship.
 He stayed in Europe until 1989, not scoring any success.